 This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Fiber Cutoff Wavelength Measurements”.

 1. A multimode fiber has many cutoff wavelengths.
-State whether the given statement is true or false.

 Explanation: A multimode fiber has many cutoff wavelengths.
 It is because the number of bound propagating modes is usually large.

 2. What does ‘a’ stands for in the given equation?

 Mg=(πa/λ)2(n12 - n22)